Director of Graduate Admissions

 ron (at) cs.unc.edu

 (99) Ph.D.
-2006, California-Berkeley.
+2006, UC Berkeley.
 Medical robotics; motion planning; physically-based simulation; assistive robotics; medical image analysis.

 Ron Alterovitz joined the faculty of the Department of Computer Science at the University of North Carolina at Chapel Hill in 2009.
 He leads the Computational Robotics Research Group, which addresses fundamental algorithmic challenges required to enable robots to safely and autonomously complete tasks in clinical and home environments.
 His research focuses on robot motion planning and physically-based simulation for medical and assistive robotics applications, including surgical assistance, treatment planning, medical image registration, physician training, and personal assistance.